Curbside battery recycling programs

 Everyone else, please do not place them near or on your curbside bin, as that is no longer the proper practice for assuring that they get recycled!
 Please see the list of drop-off locations to the left.

 To recycle: first tape over the tops of all batteries as they are a potential fire hazard, then place used batteries in a clear resealable plastic bag before delivering to a drop-off.

-The Northern six townships, Geneva and Mill Creek may include batteries in your household hazardous waste collection.
+The Northern six townships, Geneva, Batavia, and Mill Creek may include batteries in your household hazardous waste collection.